r5570/cars_importing_website/README.md

 - **Responsive Company Grid**: Users can click on company blocks (e.g., BMW, Audi, Toyota) to view specific car models available under each brand.
 - **Clean Layout**: Built using **Bootstrap** for a responsive and mobile-friendly experience.

-## Technologies Used

-- HTML5
-- CSS3
-- Bootstrap 5
-- Git for version control